SAP-samples/fiori-elements-opensap/week1/unit6.md

     @EndUserText.label: 'Last Changed At'
     LocalLastChangedAt,
     ```
-    The semantic key for the view will be `TravelID`.
+    The semantic key for the view is `TravelID` and was automatically added by the generator.
 The content of the field will be highlighted (bold) with the ID underneath, and  the draft indicator will be shown in case a draft exists for the respective item.
-    > Note: In the screenshot below the ID underneath the bold description in TravelID is missing.
-This is due to a temporary issue we had in the Preview during the time of recording.

-3. Add the corresponding annotation `@ObjectModel.semanticKey` before the definition of the view.
+   You can find it in your ZC_FE_TRAVEL_###### view:
     ```CDS
    ...
    @Search.searchable: true

    @ObjectModel.semanticKey: ['TravelID']

    define root view entity ZC_FE_TRAVEL_######
    ...
     ```
+   > Note: In the screenshot below the ID underneath the bold description in TravelID is missing.
+This is due to a temporary issue we had in the Preview during the time of recording.

     After saving and activating the file and refreshing the application you will see the changed labels and content for the fields **Travel**, **Agency**, **Customer**, **Status** and **Last Changed At**.